-How to Extend the iPad battery life: The original iPad and iPad 2 have great battery life considering their super bright 9.7 screens.
-However there are ways to even get better battery life from your iPad by following these tips below.
+The original iPad and iPad 2 have great battery life considering their super bright 9.7 screens.
+However, there are ways to even get better battery life from your iPad by following these tips below.

-How to connect iPad to TV: We all know that the iPad can provide hours of gaming, movies, and music entertainment while on the road.
-So what if you want all this plastered up on your big screen at home?
-There are a couple of ways to hook up your iPad to your TV in order to get all those iTunes goodies right in the living room.
+We all know that the iPad can provide hours of gaming, movies, and music entertainment while on the road.
+So, what if you want all this plastered up on your big screen at home?
+There are a couple of ways to connect your iPad to your TV in order to get all those iTunes goodies right in the living room.

 Apple Digital AV Adapter: This adapter from Apple allows you to hook up an HDMI cable directly to your iPad 30-pin doc connector port.
 The original iPad is capable of 720p video with the Digital AV Adapter, and the iPad 2 supports signals up to 1080p.
 If your TV does not have HDMI input, Apple also makes adapters for Composite and VGA connections.

-How to take a screenshot on iPad: Taking a screenshot on your iPad can come in handy for a number of reasons.
-If you want to share a high-score in a game, or show somebody a problem you are having, a screenshot can come in handy.
+Taking a screenshot on your iPad can come in handy for a number of reasons.
+If you want to share a high-score in a game, or show somebody a problem you are having, a screenshot from your iPad can come in handy.
 To take a screenshot simply press the sleep/wake button and at the same time press the home button.
 The iPad will generate a screenshot that can be found in the Photos app on the main screen.

 Yes, that’s right, you can make multi-item selections in apps.
 Whether you’re selecting photos, files, images or documents, doing it in bulk can save you an enormous amount of time.
 Simply tap and hold the first item you desire until it stands out.
 Keeping your finger on the first item, tap on all of the other files you wish to add to the batch.
 You can also complete this action while dragging and dropping across other apps.